Archinamon/android-gradle-aspectj/README.md

 Support Kotlin, Groovy, Scala and any other languages that compiles into java bytecode.

 Actual version: `com.archinamon:android-gradle-aspectj:2.3.0`.
-Re-written with brand new <a href="http://tools.android.com/tech-docs/new-build-system/transform-api" target="_blank">Transform API</a>!
+Friendly with <a href="https://zeroturnaround.com/software/jrebel-for-android/" target="_blank">jRebel for Android</a>!

 This plugin is completely friendly with <a href="https://bitbucket.org/hvisser/android-apt" target="_blank">APT</a> (Android Annotation Processing Tools) and <a href="https://github.com/evant/gradle-retrolambda/" target="_blank">Retrolambda</a> project (but Java 8 not supported in .aj files).
 <a href="https://github.com/excilys/androidannotations" target="_blank">AndroidAnnotations</a>, <a href="https://github.com/square/dagger" target="_blank">Dagger</a> are also supported and works fine.